 Please meet at the Conference Hotel Lobby at 9:00 am.
 The group will take Bus at 9:15 am.
 Lunch and transportation costs are included.

 12pm – 1:30pm – lunch + conversation

 1:30pm -3pm – Harvard Museum of Natural History

 3pm -5pm – Harvard Art Museums

 Lunch will be hosted in a museum-based classroom with opportunities to chat with various museum staff across the university.
 In addition to participation in the tour activities, lunch will be open to other university museum staff members to provide an informal chance to meet colleagues across institutions.
-The extended lunch period will allow informal conversations beyond the immediate scope of the tour sessions (HMSC will cover the cost of catering for Harvard staff members).
+The extended lunch period will allow informal conversations beyond the immediate scope of the tour sessions.

 At the Harvard Museum of Natural History, participants will sample digital activities created for middle school classrooms including 3-d printed frogs prompting student discussions about adaptations and evolution; compare physical specimens from collections with digital versions created for iDig Bio consortium or CT scans created for the oVert initiative; and marvel at the glass flowers, a 19th century parallel today’s digital and 3-d printed facsimiles.
 Wendy Derjue-Holzer will coordinate this portion of the experience as well as the overall event.